Ditectrev/DP-203/README.md

 - [x] Azure Stream Analytics
 - [ ] Azure Data Factory

-### HOTSPOT You are implementing an Azure Stream Analytics solution to process event data from devices.
+### You are implementing an Azure Stream Analytics solution to process event data from devices.
 The devices output events when there is a fault and emit a repeat of the event every five seconds until the fault is resolved.
 The devices output a heartbeat event every five seconds after a previous event if there are no faults present.
 A sample of the events is shown in the following table.
 You need to calculate the uptime between the faults.
 How should you complete the Stream Analytics SQL query?

 ![Question 126](images/question126.jpg)